New Illinois law to ban pets from abusers - NewsBreak

 The Springfield Animal Protective League says the change is a no-brainer and hopefully will raise awareness in private deals too.

-“The last thing you’d ever want to do is rehome an animal to someone that’s going to abuse it or hurt it for sure,” said Executive Director Deana Corbin.Hundreds of new laws coming to Illinois Jan.
+“The last thing you’d ever want to do is rehome an animal to someone that’s going to abuse it or hurt it for sure,” Executive Director Deana Corbin said.Hundreds of new laws coming to Illinois Jan.
 1, 2022

 Several other states have similar laws on the books.
 While any shelter or person putting up animals for adoption can deny a person, this law allows a judge to ban the person from owning a dog.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.